Sawrz/docker-configs/mediawiki/README.md

 Keep in mind, you can exchange `mediawiki` for something else, e.g., `mediawiki-test`.

-Now, open your browser and enter your PCs IP, followed by the port `1337`.
+Now, open your browser and enter your PCs' IP, followed by the port `1337`.
 The address should look something like `192.168.0.12:1337`.

 The configuration wizard page shows up.
-After starting the initialization, its first page, `Connect to Database`, is the most important one.
+After starting the initialization, its first page, `Connect to Database`, is the most important.
 We substitute the values you set in `.env` in the following by the variable name:

 - Database host: wiki-`SERVICE_NAME`_db
 - Database name: `DB_NAME`